Picture: field maple tinting. Click here for more autumn colour photos.

 Back with the trees, birch can show some tint as early as late August and reliably does so in September.
 By the start of October it is producing an attractive mottled effect – some leaves green, some yellowy-gold.
 Towards the end of leaf fall all the remaining leaves become a wonderful golden shower and on some trees they can linger into late November or even early December.
 Once the leaves have gone you can see the buds of next year's catkins, which have been on the tree since July, and maybe also desiccated seed cylinders.

 Limes are another tree that reliably has a few tinted leaves scattered about amid the green ones in September or even late August.
-As early as the second week of October the tint then becomes more widespread on some trees, but limes are remarkably variable in their timing and some remain green till the end of the month or even into November.
-Colours are usually a very dull yellow until November, when the remaining foliage can suddenly turn a bright yellow (or more rarely a yellowy-gold) as part of the final phase of leaf fall.
+As early as the second week of October the tint then becomes more widespread on some trees, but limes are remarkably variable in their timing and some remain fairly green till the end of the month or even into November.

-Sweet chestnuts can also show a bit of tint from late August or September, and in October often show a mix of greens, yellows and maybe some golds.
+Sweet chestnuts can also show a bit of tint from late August or September, and in October often have a mix of greens, yellows and maybe some golds.
 But it is not usually until the early to middle part of November that they become a noticeable feature of the woodland, producing a glorious kaleidoscope of gold and coppery tints in their remaining foliage.
 They usually then manage to keep a few leaves till the very end of leaf fall.

 By contrast Swedish whitebeam, usually a street tree, can produce fine gold, red or coppery colours.
 These can appear even early in October but are at their best at its end, with a few leaves maybe lasting until the middle of November.

-Still with the inconspicuous trees, cherry plums, which seem so numerous in March when their blossom comes out, produce dull yellow leaves amidst other green ones, but are hard to tell apart from blackthorns.
-Rowans - more often a street tree in this part of the world, but sometimes found in the wild - are already shedding early in September and can produce some gold and even pink or red tints: they are often very thin by mid October, but may then hold onto a few leaves until late in leaf fall.
+Rowans - more often a street tree in this part of the world, but sometimes found in the wild - are already shedding early in September and can produce some gold and even pink or red tints.
+But they often lose their leaves before you even notice.
+They can be thin as early as mid October, though they may also hold onto a few leaves until well into November

 Lastly, elms produce yellow tints, rather muted to begin with, but sometimes turning bright yellow towards the end of leaf fall.
 English elms must have been a fine spectacle in autumn before Dutch Elm Disease in the 1970s killed most of them off: nowadays they lurk as shrubs in hedgerows, where at a casual glance they are easy to mistake for hazel.
 Wych elms, which are actually the native English species, though more common in the north of England than in the south, still grow into full-sized trees.